newrelic-experimental/newrelic-databricks-integration/README.md

 # New Relic Databricks Integration

-This integration collects Spark telemetry, Workflow telemetry, and Cost and Billing information from Databricks.
+This integration collects telemetry from Databricks (including Spark on Databricks) and/or Spark telemetry from any Spark deployment.
+See the [Features](#features) section for supported telemetry types.

 ![Apache Spark Dashboard Screenshot](./examples/spark-dashboard-jobs.png)